almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 ### I want to get into tech.
 What role should I take?

 Tech is a big, wide industry.
-Like big as the ocean wide.
+Like big and wide as the ocean.
-There are so many different types of roles and way to get into tech, that there is no one answer to this question.
+There are many different types of roles and ways to get into tech, that there is no one answer to this question.
 My suggestion is that you look to see what interests you the most.
-Once you have narrowed those down, watch YouTubers or discuss with individuals on LinkedIn or Twitter that do that work and what their typical work day is like.
+Once you have narrowed those down, watch YouTubers or discuss with individuals on LinkedIn or Twitter that do similar work to find out more about that particular role.
 From that point, you can then narrow your list down further to one option.
 Once you have that final option, find online resources (online courses, YouTube series), books, conferences, workshops, and groups that relate to the work that you are interested in and be an active participant in each of those.

 ### I heard that you can make a lot of money in tech.
-I want...
+I want to...

 Stop right there.
 If you are trying to get into tech solely for the money and not because you have a passion, it will show through your habits and lack of knowledge, and nobody will hire you.
 Find a part